Esports Stadium Arlington: Events

 The venue's first hosted event was FACEIT's Esports Championship Series Season Six Finals, a global competition for Counter-Strike: Global Offensive in November 2018.
 After shutting down operations due in February 2020 due to the COVID-19 pandemic, ESA hosted its first live event since the pandemic began — a match between the Dallas Fuel and Houston Outlaws of the Overwatch League in July 2021.

 Since the OpTic Gaming merger, the stadium has hosted many OpTic events such as Call of Duty League majors, Halo Championship Series majors, and Off-Season events.
 Other notable events include: the Esports Awards in 2019 and 2021, PGL Dota 2 Major in 2022, the first in North America since 2016, and Smite World Championships in 2023 and 2024.

 On May 16, 2024, the venue became a theater, as its first non-video gaming events were announced, as All Elite Wrestling held a residency at the venue, billed as the Path to All In summer series.
 The summer series consisted of five consecutive weeks of its Saturday night television show Collision, a live Battle of the Belts special, a Rampage taping, as well as Ring of Honor's Death Before Dishonor pay-per-view and tapings for its weekly TV show.

 The venue was initially scheduled to be the host of the Sonic the Hedgehog fan convention, Sonic Expo 2024, which would've featured Johnny Gioeli of Crush 40.
-However, the convention was moved to the Meqsuite Convention Center and Arena.
+However, the convention was moved to the Mesquite Convention Center and Arena.